eclipse-qrisp/Qrisp/README.md

 <p align="center" width="100%"><img src="logo/qrisp_logo.png" width=30% height=30%></p>

 Qrisp is an open-source python framework for high-level programming of Quantum computers.
-By automating many steps one usually encounters when progrmaming a quantum computer, introducing quantum types, and many more features Qrisp makes quantum programming more user-friendly yet stays performant when it comes to compiling programs to the circuit level.
+By automating many steps one usually encounters when programming a quantum computer, e.g. introducing quantum types, automatic uncomputation, and many more features Qrisp makes quantum programming more user-friendly yet stays performant when it comes to compiling programs to the circuit level.

 ## Documentation
 The full documentation, alongside with many tutorials and examples, is available under [Qrisp Documentation](https://www.qrisp.eu/).